TL;DR: Why Consider This Position?

 We know what it's like to work in a substandard development environment or culture that accepts or maybe even promotes practices that kill developer productivity and enjoyment.
 We work hard at promoting development best practices and ingraining them into our culture.
 If you come work for us, you can look forward to:

-- Project management mostly on GitHub for pull requests, issue management, code coverage, CI integration, etc.
+- Development workflow using GitHub for pull requests, issue management, code coverage (using CodeCov), CI integration (using CircleCi), etc.

 - Developer friendly project setup: all our projects can be run locally on a developer's machine.